Statement on Pets and Rental Housing

 - Laws such as the Americans with Disabilities Act and Fair Housing laws recognize the value of the human-animal bond and include legal protections for renters with pets; however, those legal measures shouldn’t be necessary to ensure that resident/pet relationships are preserved.

-The HSUS is committed to supporting landlord and property management companies in adopting truly Pets Are Welcome rental policies.
-A Pets Are Welcome policy:
+The HSUS is committed to supporting landlord and property management companies in adopting rental policies that truly welcome pets.
+An effective policy:

 - Takes the facts above into account and does not contribute unintentionally and unnecessarily to pet homelessness or the separation of pets from their families;